- New Brunswick, NJ, USA

 Dr. Gowen continued his work in education as Vice President and Dean of Engineering at the South Dakota School of Mines and Technology.
 After seven years there, he moved to Dakota State College as President.
 In 1987, he then returned to South Dakota School of Mines and Technology as president of that institution.
 The school’s profile was raised under his leadership.
 Gowen guided the development of new engineering programs and an expansion of graduate research, including projects served the needs of NASA and the military.
 SDSMT’s ROTC also flourished under Dr. Gowen’s tenure.
 Gowen actively promoted Native American involvement in the sciences and worked to improve South Dakota’s retention of state-educated individuals.

 Gowen retired from SDSMT in 2003.
 Afterward he was appointed to the South Dakota Board of Education.
 He has coordinated the conversion of the Homestake Gold Mine into a National Science Foundation supported National Underground Science Laboratory.
-He is presently the President and CEO, of Dakota Power, which is developing lightweight electric drive systems for military and civilian use.
+He served as President and CEO of Dakota Power which was established to develop lightweight electric drive systems for military and civilian use.

 In 1984 Gowen was elected as president of the IEEE.
 He served as president of the IEEE Foundation from 2005 to 2011.
 He also served as president of the American Association of Engineering Societies in 1986.
 He was named as an Eminent Member of Eta Kappa Nu in 2002.

 Richard Gowen Speech (1984)